preraulab/DYNAM-O/DYNAMOApp_README.md

 ## 13. Programmatic API

-The File Manager exposes a handful of helper methods for populating file lists and querying state from scripts.
+The DYNAM-O App exposes a handful of helper methods for populating file lists and querying state from scripts.
 It does **not** expose a public method for launching a batch run non-interactively: the batch is driven by the RUN button and depends on internal GUI state, so scripts can pre-populate the manager but a human (or a simulated button click) is still required to start processing.
 Treat the API below as a convenience layer, not a headless-batch entry point.

 ### Constructor